What is Wage Discrimination?

 It is against the law for an employer to pay an employee less because of his or her gender, age, race, disability status, or religion.
 Federal, state, and local laws protect employees from compensation discrimination.

 This translates to a nearly 20 percent gender wage gap.
-The gender pay gap remains even larger for women of color.
+The gender pay gap is even larger for women of color.

 Even when comparing men and women in the same roles, women tend to earn less than men.
 Paying women less than men for the same work violates the federal Equal Pay Act and New York state compensation discrimination laws.